variablecolor/sdk/docs/ios-quickstart.md

 ### Filtering

-Products can be filtered by populating the `filterPredicate` property of a `VCFProductSearch` object.
+Products can be filtered by populating the `filters` property of a `VCFProductSearch` object.

 For example: